 - BEHAVIOR IN CLASS: Students are expected to be considerate of one another as well as of the instructor.
 Conduct that interferes with other students' right to learn will not be tolerated.
-Laptops and touchpads may be used in class except during examinations.
-Turn off cell phones before class. - GETTING HELP: Office hours are listed above.
-I will always available at those times on a "walk in" basis.
+Laptops and touchpads may be used in class except as stipulated during examinations.
+Turn off cell phones before class.
+If you are lost and need someone to tell you what we are discussing or how to spell something, don't bother the person sitting next to you ASK the INSTRUCTOR!!! - GETTING HELP: Office hours are listed above.
+[I will always be available at those times on a "walk in" basis.
 My email address is also listed.
 Come see me or email me if you have a problem with reading, lecture, or assignments.
 If you are having difficulty of any sort, the sooner you ask for help, the easier the solution to your problem will be.
 If you come in at the last minute, about all I will be able to do for you is offer tissues to wipe your eyes.
 Whatever the problem, ask for help.
 There are no stupid questions.
-If you don't know----ask. - HONESTY: Honesty is the expected standard.
+If you don't know----ask]. - HONESTY: Honesty is the expected standard.
 Plagiarism and cheating will not be tolerated and can be grounds for dismissal from South Plains College.
 Incidents of cheating on examinations will also result in failure of the course and potential consequences such as dismissal from South Plains College.